WHAT ARE THE MORTAL SINS?

 Therefore, we want to learn about them so we can seek God’s grace to help us rid all forms of mortal sin from our lives.
 Then we can cling to God and not our sins and be saved.

 To begin to see our attachments, please ask ourselves, what do we repeatedly desire/long for, to bring us happiness, that isn’t God or His will…that doesn’t help us know, love or serve God?
-Each one is a disordered attachment and an irregular mortal sin…a sins we need much grace to remove and to sincerely hate.
+Boy is there a lot and each one is a disordered attachment.
+They are irregular mortal sins…sins we need much grace to remove and sincerely come to hate.

 By giving Himself to us [in Communion], Christ revives our love and enables us to break our disordered attachments to creatures [people–it rids our desires for anything that isn’t to know, serve or love God–removes our idols] and root[s] ourselves in Him [so we can live for Him alone so to be saved by Him]” (CCC #1394).

-Therefore, as the Catechism teaches, our irregular mortal sins (attachments), as horrible as they are, don’t prevent the reception of Holy Communion, unless we aren’t firmly resolved to amend them; they cause us to run to God in Communion for help to change and gain a true hatred for them.
+Therefore, as the Catechism teaches, our irregular mortal sins (attachments), as horrible as they are, don’t prevent the reception of Holy Communion, unless we aren’t firmly resolved to amend them (lukewarm); those attachments cause us to run to God in Communion for help to change and gain a true hatred for them.
 To learn more please read, “How to Receive Holy Communion Worthily.”

-Therefore, we must not only banish our typical grave sins, we must also banish all idolatry, since IDOLATRY IS A MORTAL SIN too.
+So seek God’s help (grace) so we can not only banish our typical grave sins, but to banish all idolatry too, since IDOLATRY IS A MORTAL SIN.

 “Put to death, then, the parts of you that are earthly: immorality, impurity, passion, evil desire, and the greed that is idolatry.
 Because of these the wrath of God is coming [upon the disobedient].”
 (Colossians 3:5-6)